10m+

 • Having a good credit record

-• Earning £25,000+ a year
+• Earning at least £25,000 a year

 First time buyers

-• You may find it more difficult to get a mortgage when you buy your first home to live in yourself, as lenders will assess any debt you have outstanding on your buy-to-let mortgage.
+• You may find it more difficult to get a mortgage when you buy your first home to live in as lenders will assess any debt you have outstanding on your buy-to-let mortgage.

 Second homes

-If you're buying a property to be used exclusively as your own holiday home, then you'll need a residential second home mortgage.
-However, if you plan to let it out to generate income, you'll need a special holiday let mortgage.
-Either way, a mortgage broker can improve your chances of finding the right deal.
+If you're buying a property to be used as your own holiday home, you'll need a residential second home mortgage.

 House in Multiple Occupation

-You can generally make a greater profit from a House in Multiple Occupation (HMO).
 To do this, you'll need a specialist HMO mortgage.

 How is a buy-to-let mortgage different from a residential one?